-British Property Federation ('the Company') and its subsidiary (together "the Group") develop partnerships with the UK and Scottish Governments and other decision making bodies, to encourage the development of policies and regulations that will enable the industry to grow and thrive.
+British Property Federation ('the Company') and its subsidiaries (together "the Group") develop partnerships with the UK and Scottish Governments and other decision making bodies, to encourage the development of policies and regulations that will enable the property industry to grow and thrive.

 The Company is a private Company limited by guarantee and is incorporated and domiciled in England.
-The address of its registered office is 5th Floor, St Albans House, 57 - 59 Haymarket, London, SW1Y 4QX.
+The address of its registered office is 88 Kingsway, London, WC2B 6AA.